edgexfoundry/edgex-compose/compose-builder/README.md

 - **add-service-secure-template.yml**
     A template for a single service **extending** compose file from its base service for security mode, and the service is enabled with secret store by default.
+- **add-mqtt-messagebus-app-template.yml**
+    A template for a single App service **extending** compose file from its base service for using MQTT as the MessageBus.
+- **add-mqtt-messagebus-device-template.yml**
+    A template for a single Device service **extending** compose file from its base service for using MQTT as the MessageBus.
 - **add-modbus-simulator.yml**
     ModBus Simulator **extending** compose file.
 Adds the MQTT ModBus Simulator service.
 Must be used in conjunction with  **add-device-modbus.yml**
 - **add-mqtt-broker.yml**